-Here’s what we suggest instead of/in addition to reading Suzanne’s Diary for Nicholas by James Patterson.
+Here’s what we suggest instead of/in addition to reading My Sweet Audrina by V. C. Andrews.
 Listen to the podcast to hear us talk about some of these titles in more depth!

 Tag Archives: Nora Roberts

 Our February observance of Nora Roberts Month continues, as we read Angels Fall with author and longtime Nora devotee Christine Ricketts.
 It’s a quirky small-town romance between a traumatized chef and a mystery writer who hates vegetables.
 What could go wrong?
 A murder?
 An elaborate town-wide gaslighting campaign?
 A lack of fresh #herbs?
 All this and more, but spoilers…it ends happily ever after.